warpstreamlabs/charts/charts/warpstream-agent/README.md

 In some network setups it may be desired to expose the WarpStream Agent as a hostPort on the Kubernetes node.

-Using a host port does add lots of complexity to a WarpStream deployment and is only recommended for environments that absolutely require it.
+Using a host port adds lots of complexity to a WarpStream deployment and is only recommended for environments that absolutely require it.

 To do this set the following values: